PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ## Tertiary Attributes
 Could be described as "Visualised Health/Management Stats".
 * `ATR_HUNGER`, `ATR_THIRST`, `ATR_FATIGUE` & `ATR_INTOXICATION`: Hunger, Thirst and Fatigue aren't affecting Hitpoints in any way, but they affect regeneration parameters (REG_LIFE, REG_STAMINA, REG_MANA, REG_SANITY).
-Intoxication `does`affect Hitpoints.
+Intoxication *does* affect Hitpoints.
 During any amount of Intoxication every regeneration of HP is stopped completely.
 Depending on the severity of intoxication, HP is either getting reduced a specific amount or contineously until being fatal if not healed.
 (Icon HUD: One icon each for the four conditions; yet to be designed.
 Bar HUD: They will colorise the red HP bar, turning it e.g. into a toxic green, when intoxicated, into a dark red when thirsty (representing the "thickening of blood"); for Hunger and Fatigue I don't know yet).
+All these values have 10 maximum points.
 * `ATR_MADNESS` & `*_MAX` // "Wahnsinn" or ones Mental Condition, increases by exposure to psionic attacks, PSI waves or PSI radiation, when the value of the exposure is beyond ones treshold of *Will*.
 As intoxication affects HP, Radiation affects Sanity by slow increasements of Madness; if the radiation is low it may increase madness only to a specific amount, if it is very high it may increase it contineously until being fatal if not healed (Icon HUD: Madness Symbols.
 Bar HUD: It is represented by a Purple-Black bar (turns more black the more it increases, as a simple color-fade).

 Note: "Radiation" is no attribute, but a value we have later to link to specific global events in the Game World (during Madness Waves) or to specific locations in the world through Trigger Zones set in the Spacer.